octaviommr/mynotes/README.md

 # MyNotes

 A very simple note board application, written for sandboxing and demonstration purposes.
-It showcases the MERN stack, specially the frontend bit which is my main area of interest and the one I'm more passionate about.
+It showcases the MERN stack, specially the frontend bit which is my main area of interest and the one I'm passionate about.
 Below is a breakdown of the most relevant application features:

 ## Frontend